CawaMS/Profiler-doc/app-insights-profiler.md

 Once the profiler finishes running, follow the instructions on notification to go to Performance blade and view traces.

+### Step 4: Troubleshooting on-demand profiler
+Profiling on-demand is included in the latest Application Insights site extension.
+If on-demand profiler does not work for you, chances are your web app is still using an older version of the Profiler agent.
+Follow these steps to check and install latest Profiler:

+1. Go to App Services App Settings and check if the following settings are set:
+    * **APPINSIGHTS_INSTRUMENTATIONKEY**: Replace with the proper instrumentation key for application insights.
+    * **APPINSIGHTS_PORTALINFO**: ASP.NET
+    * **APPINSIGHTS_PROFILERFEATURE_VERSION**: 1.0.0
+If any of these settings are not set, go to Application Insights enablement blade to install the latest site extension.
+That way the latest profiler agent and settings above will be properly configured.

+2. Go to Application Insights blade in App Services portal.

+    ![Enable Application Insights from App Services portal][enable-app-insights]

+3. If you see ‘Update’ button in the following page, click it to update Application Insights site extension which will install the latest Profiler agent.
+![Update site extension][update-site-extension]

+4. Then click ‘change’ to making sure the Profiler is turned on and use OK to save the changes.

+    ![Change and save app insights][change-and-save-appinsights]

+5. Go back to ‘App Settings’ tab for the App Service to double check the following app settings items are set:
+    * **APPINSIGHTS_INSTRUMENTATIONKEY**: Replace with the proper instrumentation key for application insights.
+    * **APPINSIGHTS_PORTALINFO**: ASP.NET
+    * **APPINSIGHTS_PROFILERFEATURE_VERSION**: 1.0.0

+    ![app settings for profiler][app-settings-for-profiler]

+6. Optionally, check the extension version and making sure there’s no update available.

+    ![check for extension update][check-for-extension-update]

 ## Next steps

 * [Working with Application Insights in Visual Studio](https://docs.microsoft.com/azure/application-insights/app-insights-visual-studio)